BY Craig Underhill / ON Oct 20, 2020

 Pulse Connect Secure 8.1R1 - 8.1R15

-Before we can try and find vulnerable hosts, we first need to gather the IP addresses of as many Pulse Connect Secure endpoints on the internet as possible and determine if they are vulnerable or not; this is where BinaryEdge comes into play as BinaryEdge scans ther entire internet, it allows us to search for specific products, versions etc, like shodan - enabling us to download the data of 42,923 potential Pulse Connect Secure endpoints currently on the internet.
+Before we can try and find vulnerable hosts, we first need to gather the IP addresses of as many Pulse Connect Secure endpoints on the internet as possible and determine if they are vulnerable or not; this is where BinaryEdge comes into play as BinaryEdge scans their entire internet, it allows us to search for specific products, versions etc, like shodan - enabling us to download the data of 42,923 potential Pulse Connect Secure endpoints currently on the internet.

 The downloaded data from Binaryedge is in JSON format, allowing us to gather only the data we require by utilising jq